Chemaclass/chemaclass.com/content/readings/2023-03-19-accelerate.md

 - Have a Lightweight Change Approval Processes
 - Monitor across Application and Infrastructure to Inform Business Decisions
 - Check System Health Proactively
-- Improve Processes and Manage Work with Work-In-Process (WIP) Limits
+- Improve Processes and Manage Work with WIP (Work-In-Process) Limits
 - Visualize Work to Monitor Quality and Communicate throughout the Team

 ### Cultural